 I suspect every ambitious chess player at some point imagined themselves playing a simultaneous blindfold exhibition.
-You sit in your comfortable chair, the large, black, silk blindfold blocking out all light.
+You sit in your comfortable leatherback chair, the black, silk blindfold blocking out all light.
 The crowd gasp in awe and your opponents are flabbergasted as you announce winning move after winning move.
 You smile gleefully and take another sip of coffee.

 In reality you sit in front of your chessboard, learning endgames.
-You try to visualise a variation in Nunn’s Understanding Chess Endings, but despite the small number of pieces and pawns on the board, you just cannot see past Black’s second move.
+You try to visualise a variation in Nunn’s Understanding Chess Endgames, but despite the small number of pieces and pawns on the board, you just cannot see past Black’s second move.
 What you need is to practise your visualisation skills.

 In this post I describe exercises that may help you develop your chess visualisation skills.
 They are more or less in ascending order of difficulty.

 VISUALISING THE CHESSBOARD

 The first thing to do is to learn the colour of each square; it will help you in many other aspects of visualisation.
 Fortunately there are some clues or aids in the design of the chessboard to help with this task.
 When you learned the rules of chess, you may have come across the saying ‘white is right’ to remind you how the board should be orientated.
 Knowing this, you know h1 and a8 are white, and since black and white squares alternate and there are 8 squares in each file and rank, then a1 and h8 must be black.
 There are diagonals from corner to corner, so if a1 and h8 are black, then so are b2, c3, d4, e5, f6 and g7.
 You can use these and other aids to simply memorise the square colours.